 Bottling without filtration can be risky, but it seems to suit the style of Sugrue very well, giving a sense of completeness and energy to the wine.
 It’s an approach that has worked amazingly well for the first three vintages, the 2009, 2010 and 2011, each wine delivering unique characteristics but maintaining a signature, Storrington, style.

 When I had the chance to take on the exceptional Mount Harry vineyard near Lewes in 2013, I jumped at the opportunity.
 Planted in the same year as Storrington, in 2006, but entirely on South Downs chalk, this two and a half hectare site is surely one of the best in the UK…. and the 2013 vintage proved it.
 Mount Harry makes up most of the blend in the 2013 Trouble With Dreams, again a 60% Chardonnay 40% Pinot assemblage like the previous Storrington-only vintages.
 But the Mount Harry fruit delivers something more, a driving sense of purity which gives impeccable poise and definition to wines, a sense of volume and weight that somehow retains an aerial component, a finesse atop the solidity of fruit that was immediately obvious.
 The combination of the two vineyards is a marriage made in Sussex, a synergy that links the two sites even if they are 26 miles apart.

 Sugrue The Trouble With Dreams is a simple concept: one wine per annum, Chardonnay dominant, that expresses itself freely and without force; a wine that every year is allowed to be what it wants to be.
 Allowed to wander and roam it always surprises.
 A wine that somehow designs itself, from one year to the next.”
 Dermot Sugrue, March 2017.

-The Trouble with Dreams 2014 now available to Pre-Order!.
+The Trouble with Dreams 2014 is now available to buy online!
 Dismiss